PRINCIPAL ACTIVITIES OF THE COMPANY

-The Group operates as a national franchisor, featuring a streamlined parent operation focused on growing market share and fostering entrepreneurial opportunities through its franchise programme.
+The Group operates as a franchisor, featuring a streamlined parent operation focused on growing market share and fostering entrepreneurial opportunities through its franchise and joint venture programmes.

-The Group is represented via its high-profile branded retail outlets, Italtile Retail, CTM and TopT, which cater to homeowners across the income spectrum, holding appeal for market segments ranging from the premium upper end to entry level consumers.
+The Group is represented via its high-profile branded retail outlets, Italtile Retail, CTM, TopT and U-Light, which cater to homeowners across the income spectrum, holding appeal for market segments ranging from the premium upper end to entry level consumers.
 These stores are situated on high-visibility sites and/or close to previously underserviced markets, and their comprehensive offerings position them as one-stop solution destinations.
-The Group also has an online presence, with webstores operating for Italtile Retail, CTM and TopT.
-Ranges include ceramic and porcelain wall and floor tiles, sanitaryware, bathroom furniture, brassware, fittings, accessories, laminated wooden flooring, vinyl flooring, shower enclosures, paint, home-finishing products, décor and tools.
+The Group also has an online presence, with webstores operating for all retail brands and across multiple territories.
+Ranges include ceramic and porcelain wall and floor tiles, sanitaryware, bathroom furniture, brassware, fittings, accessories, laminated wooden flooring, vinyl flooring, shower enclosures, paint, home-finishing products, lighting, décor and tools.